Probate Estates and Trust Administration

 What to Do When a Family Member Passes Away

 Losing a loved one is a difficult and emotional experience and handling their estate can feel overwhelming.
-One of the first steps is to gather important information, including details about their assets, debts, and estate planning documents such as a Will or Trust.
-The primary concern is determining whether probate is required.
+The first step is to allow yourself time to grieve your loss.
+Soon after, preferably within the first few months, you should begin gathering important information such as details about their assets, debts, and any estate planning documents like a Will or Trust.
+One of the most important early tasks is determining whether probate is required.

 Assets owned jointly, having proper beneficiary designations, or those owned by a trust generally transfer to heirs without the need for probate.
 However, if probate is necessary, it can be filed with the court whether or not the deceased person had a Will.
 Having a Will simplifies estate administration.
 But if there is no Will, state law determines who inherits.
 Consulting an attorney can provide clarity and direction, helping you navigate probate, trust administration, and other legal matters.